daniel03c1/NAS_VAD/README.md

 # 2. How to train model

-1. you need synthesized spectrogram and label to train model. you should prepare TRAIN, VALID folder.
-And there should be spectrogram '*_spec.npy' shape of [1, 201, n_frames] and corresponding framewise label '*.npy' (you can refer synthesize_audio.py)
+1. you need synthesized spectrogram and label to train model. you should prepare TRAIN, VALID, TEST folder.
+And there should be spectrogram '*_spec.npy' shape of [1, 201, n_frames] and corresponding framewise label '*.npy' in same folder. (you can refer synthesize_audio.py to synthesize audio)

 2. There are two types of trainer, one for BDNN like model (trainer.py) and one for Spectro-Temporal Attention(trainer_st_attention.py)